 Now there’s this banter going around personal finance blogs about how you don’t really need to have a Costco membership in order to buy gas there.
 Well, I don’t know about the Costco these bloggers are shopping at, but here’s what it looks like at mine.
 This first photo shows the gas station at Costco, and this is the entrance.
-There is no exit at the back.
-You enter here, and you exit here after you get your gas.
-There are three signs posted which state members only.
+There are three signs posted which each state members only.

 Do you know what happens when people cheat and steal?
 Prices go up, and who pays for it?
 The people who are honest.

 Now on this same day, gasoline was available at other stations for $3.33 to $3.39.
 Let’s say for some reason the only gas station you could buy from was $3.39.
 You’d save eight cents a gallon by cheating at Costco.
 I doubt you’d be buying more than 16 gallons at one time, that’s a savings of $1.28.
 For one measly dollar and twenty eight cents, you’re going to cheat the system and steal from Costco.